cylc/cylc-doc/src/7-to-8/major-changes/config-changes.rst

 Configuration Changes at Cylc 8
 ===============================

-There are many configuration changes at Cylc 8.
+Some configurations have moved or been renamed at Cylc 8.

+The old configurations are now deprecated, but still supported.
 These will be highlighted upon ``cylc validate``.

 There are some examples below of how to upgrade: